About This Event

 All tickets sales are final.
 No refund or credits.

-In their lifetime EF have spawned dozens of imitators, but their consummate blend of no wave, jazz, folk and rock, to name a few of the prominent strands of their tightly woven style, has kept them at the top of their own category: music that relentlessly rejects the passing trend in favor of a higher artistic goal.
+In their lifetime EF have spawned dozens of imitators, but their consummate blend of jazz, folk, no wave, and avant rock, to name a few of the prominent strands of their tightly woven style, has kept them at the top of their own category: music that relentlessly rejects the passing trend in favor of a higher artistic goal.

 Singer Jennifer Charles, like the priestess of an ancient rite, transports audiences to the other side of reality’s veil, guiding and freeing them with her incantations and gestures.
-Her voice, adored by thousands of fans the world over, possesses one of music’s most unique and unmistakable tones.
+Her voice possesses one of music’s most unique and unmistakable tones.
 Her lyrics, spanning the transcendent, personal and political, reflect her wide reading but also come from a deep wellspring of language that is redolent of profound inspiration, incomparable to anything else in music, but in which can be discerned a lineage tracing through Leonard Cohen to Federico Garcia Lorca — at whose family homestead the band was invited to perform.

 The main architect of the group’s sound, guitarist Oren Bloedow, employs a powerful arsenal of musical effects to plant each lance of Jennifer’s vocals deep in the listener’s ear and heart.
-His harmony, taste and restraint have made him a weapon of choice for such artists as Antony, Doveman, Meshell Ndegeocello and Regina Spector, among countless others, but it is in his own Elysian Fields where his playing and writing truly shine.
+His harmony, taste and restraint have made him a weapon of choice for such artists as Antony, Meshell Ndegeocello and Rufus Wainwright, among countless others, but it is in his own Elysian Fields where his playing and writing truly shine.

 In their private, under-the-radar existence, EF have been quietly making music and putting out records for close to two decades.
 This ‘we do what we do’ ethic has made them a cult band with legions of devoted followers across the globe, a league of loyalists who have stayed with Jennifer and Oren from their first Eureka moment, “This is the music I have been waiting for all my life!” being a common fan letter refrain.

-This LPR live performance will be a special scaled down trio show, where Oren and Jennifer will be joined by bassist extraordinaire Danton Boller, and will be an intimate setting to recreate their indelible performances from the album, as well as a selection of classics from the EF catalogue.
+This LPR live performance will be a special chamber ensemble concert, where Oren and Jennifer will be joined by Dana Lyn (violin), Katie Sheele (oboe) and Yusuke Yamamoto (vibes).
+The evenings selections will include the music that jC and OB composed for Jim Findlay’s ‘Dream of the Red Chamber’, the immersive dream/sleep theater piece, as well as a selection of moody classics from the EF catalogue.

 Lyenn is a remarkable vocal talent.
 He produces melodious sounds, ranging from angelic, soft whispers to piercing, tortured screams.
 His vocals penetrate deep layers of emotion and create an intense, chilling experience for his audience.
 Lyenn’s music grazes the soul, using a wide variety of instruments sparingly and soberly.